Michae1CC/reading-notes/Domain Driven Design/Part 2.md

 - Choose a minimum of technical rules that are essential to technical environments or actually aid development
 - Unless there is a real intention to distribute code on different servers, keep all the code that implements a single conceptual object in the same Module, if not the same object. pg 82
 - IMPORTANT: Use packaging to separate the domain layer from other code.
 Otherwise, leave as much freedom as possible to the domain developers to package the domain objects in ways that support their model and design choices.
+- Modules need to be refactored along with the the model and code.
+- The cost of elaborate techincally driven packaging schemes are:
+- If the framework partitioning conventions pull apart the elements implementing the conceptual objects, the code no longer reveals the model.
+- There is only so much partitioning a mind can stitch back together, and if the framework uses it all up, the domain developers lose their ability to chunk the model into meaningful pieces.
+- IMPORTANT: Unless there is a real intention to distribute code on different servers, keep all the code that implements a single conceptual object in the same Module, if not the same object. pg 82
+- IMPORTANT: Use packaging to separate the domain layer from other code.
+Otherwise, leave as much freedom as possible to the domain developers to package the domain objects in ways that support their model and design choices.
+- A mixture of paradigms allows developers to model particular concepts with the style that best that best fits pg 86
+- When the domain model is bridging two paradigms, it is crucial to keep it cohesive showing the relationships between the rules and the objects pg 86
+- Rules of thumb for mixing non-objects elements into a predominately OO system pg 87 :
+	- Don't fight the implementation paradigm.
+When modeling, find concepts that fit the paradigm that they will be implemented in
+	- Lean on the Ubiquitous Language.
+Even when there is no rigorous connection between tools, very consistent use of language can keep parts of the design from diverging
+	- Be skeptical.
+Is the tool really pulling its weight?
+Just because you have some rules, that doesn't necessarily mean you need the overhead of a rules engine.
+Rules can be expressed as objects if a little less neat, and multiple paradigms complicate matters enormously.

+#### Questions

+- What are modules in the language of most languages, just files?

+## The Lifecycle of a Domain Object

+- Managing these persistent objects presents challenges that can easily derail an attempt at Model-Driven Design, these problems fall into two main camps:
+	- Maintaining integrity throughout the lifecycle
+	- Preventing the model from getting swamped by the complexity of managing the lifecycle
+- Threes patterns will address these issues:
+	- First Aggregates tighten up the model itself by defining clear ownership and boundaries, avoiding a chaotic tangled web of objects.
+This is crucial to maintaining integrity in all phases of the lifecycle.
+	- Then we focus on the beginning of the lifecycle, using Factories to create and reconstitute complex objects objects and Aggregates, keeping their internal structure encapsulated
+	- Finally Repositories address the middle and end of the life-cycle, providing the means of finding and retrieving persistent objects while encapsulating the immense infrastructure involved.
+- With many users consulting and updating different objects in the system we have to prevent simultaneous changes to interdependent objects
+- IMPORTANT: It is difficult to guarantee the consistency of changes to objects in a model with complex associations.
+Invariants need to be maintained that apply to closely related groups, not just discrete objects.
+Yet cautious locking schemes cause multiple users to interfere pointlessly with each other and make a system unusable. pg 89
+- An Aggregate is a cluster of associated objects that we treat as a unit for the purposes of data changes.
+Each Aggregate has a root and boundary.
+The boundary defines what is inside the Aggregate.
+The root is a specific Entity contained in the Aggregate.
+The root is the only member of the aggregate that outside objects are allowed to hold references to, although objects within the boundary may hold references to each other.
+- Entities other than the root have local identity, but it only needs to be unique within the aggregate. pg 90
+- A deletion operation must remove everything in the entity boundary at once.
+- When a change to any object within the Aggregate boundary is committed, all invariants of the whole Aggregate must be satisfied.
+- IMPORTANT: Cluster the Entities and Value Objects into Aggregates and define boundaries around each.
+Choose one Entity to be the "root" of each Aggregate, and control all access to the objects inside the boundary through the root.
+Only allow references to the root to be held by external objects.
+Transient references to internal members can be passed out for use within a single operation only.
+Because the root controls access it cannot be blind-sided by changes to the internals.
+This makes it practical to enforce all invariants for objects in the Aggregate and for the Aggregate as a whole in any state-change. pg 93
+- Aggregates mark off the scope within which invariants have to be maintained at every stage of the lifecycle. pg 97

+### Factories

+- When creation of an object or an entire Aggregate becomes complicated or reveals too much of the internal structure, Factories provide encapsulation.
+- An object that expresses some model concept should be distilled to the point that nothing remains that does not relate to its meaning or support its role in those interactions.
+- Problems arise from giving a complex object responsibility for its own creation.
+- Since cars and are never assembled and driven at the same time, there is no value in combining both of these functions into the same mechanism.
+Likewise, assembling a complex compound object is a job that is best separated from whatever job that object will have to do when it is finished.
+- A client taking on object creation becomes unnecessarily complicated and blurs its responsibility.
+It breaches the encapsulation of the domain objects and Aggregates created.
+Even worse if the client is part of the application layer, then the responsibilities have leaked out of the domain layer pg  99